tembo-io/website/docusaurus/blog/2023-12-22-prometheus-fdw/index.md

 Want to see how it works?
 Darren shows us the ropes:

-[video]
+<iframe width="560" height="315" src="https://www.youtube.com/embed/LVuH4RtNQss?si=N95sY1J1fyM7oFbp" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-What sets this integration apart?
+<br /> What sets this integration apart?
 It's the only current, fully supported solution of its kind.
 It enables querying for Prometheus metrics directly within Postgres, bridging the gap between Prometheus monitoring and Postgres's robust database capabilities.

 Let us show you how to get up and running: